 Most importantly, Connect 5 is an emergency notification system used to communicate information during an emergency or crisis that disrupts normal operation of the campus or threatens the immediate health or safety of members of the campus community.
 All University students, faculty and staff are automatically registered for Connect 5 with their official university e-mail address.
 The ASU Police Department and The Emergency Management Coordinator encourages each employee and student to add other contact information such as mobile numbers (voice/text) and personal email addresses to their Connect 5 account.
 Parents, media, visitors, and other interested parties may also register for Connect 5 account on a voluntary, self-subscription basis.
-To access Connect 5 please use the following link; https://asurams.bbcportal.com/ leave, staffing, work scheduling, benefits, telework, hiring authorities and other human resources flexibilities) to managers in an effort to help continue essential functions during an emergency.
+To access Connect 5 please use the following link; https://asurams.bbcportal.com/

-Employees are exprelocation tact with their supervisors during any closure or will determine the communication procedures and ex xtent to which employee es are expected to remain in contact.
-Further, Bursar communicate es human capital guidance for emergencies (pe Bu rsar s noman capital goldance to emergencies (p
+Employees are expected to remain in co ontact with their supervisors during any closure or relocation situation.
+The vpsa will determine the communication procedures and extent to which employ vees are expected to remain in contact.
+Further, VPSA communic ates human capital guidance for emergencies (pay leave, staffing, work scheduling, benefits s, telework, hiring authorities and other human resources flexibilities) to managers in an effort to help continue essential functions during an emergency.